 Yes, international students are permitted to work in on-campus positions at Reed.
 For more information see international student employment.

-As an international student, the first time you are hired on campus, you will need to obtain a Social Security number in order to be paid for your work at Reed.
-You may begin working on campus as soon as you have completed hiring paperwork in the Business Office.
-You will be paid for your hours as soon as you apply for and recieve your Social Security number.
+As an international student, the first time you are hired on campus, you will need to obtain a social security number in order to be paid for on-campus work at Reed.
+Please see Reed's process for hiring international students for more information about the steps involved in obtaining a social security number.